 Boulevard Encroachment Applications

 The purpose of the Boulevard Encroachment Permit By-law is to provide temporary relief from the Sidewalk Patio and Merchandise Display By-law, providing additional opportunities for physical distancing for the health, safety and well-being of persons, as a direct result of COVID-19.
-Anyone wishing to use the municipal sidewalk to expand a patio or display merchandise available in an adjacent retail store is required to obtain permission from the municipality prior to using the sidewalk for such purposes.
+Anyone wishing to use the municipal sidewalk to expand a patio or display merchandise available in an adjacent retail store is required to obtain permission from the municipality prior to using the sidewalk for such purposes through the issuance of a permit.

 Additional conditions will apply to Boulevard Encroachment Permit holders that extend operations into the winter months.
-Please note that on-street patios are not permitted between November 1 and March 31.
+Please note that on-street patios are not permitted after October 31.
 Winter conditions are contained within the sample permit provided and include requirements for winter maintenance to a standard agreed upon by Public Work which is to include but not be limited to the removal of snow in and around the encroachment area, salting/sanding of the encroachment area, use of portable heaters.
 The Town will not be held responsible for any damages that may result from conducting winter maintenance.

 The use of portable heaters must meet the TSSA guidelines, and an inspection is required by Fire Services prior to their use.
 For more information on the use of portable heaters, contact email@example.com .